A week to remember for the NFL

 A vocal minority of fans and pundits question whether Goodell is being honest when he says he hadn’t already seen the knockout punch when handing down the two-game suspension.
 They doubt whether a business and cultural juggernaut like the NFL would be unable to get a surveillance video that celebrity tabloid TMZ has managed to find.

-It was like the NFL foresaw everything when they scheduled the game months ago.
-The home team was at the center of the scandal, the visiting team was the widely popular division rival, the weeknight scheduling made the game the only one to watch, the new broadcasting deal aired the game on a major network, and the opening entertainer was infamously a victim of domestic abuse.
+It was like the NFL foresaw everything when they scheduled this game months ago.
+The home team was at the center of the scandal, the visiting team was the widely popular rival, the weeknight scheduling made the game the only one to watch, the new broadcasting deal aired the game on a major network, and the opening entertainer was infamously a victim of domestic abuse.
 The Ravens won 26-6 and, ratings-wise, so did the NFL and CBS.

 …but the team reversed their decision only hours before their game.